 External Research Funding

-Members of the Chair of Statistics and Econometrics were or are working on the following research projects financed by third-party funds.
+Members of the Chair of Statistics and Econometrics did contribute or still contribute i.a. to the following research projects financed by third-party funds.

 Project period: 07/2019 – 06/2022